smarthomeNG/plugins/sma_em/README.md

 If demand exists, the plugin can also be extended to be used with more than one energy meter.

+The new version of the Plugin has been completely adapted to the changes in the datagram as documented in http://www.eb-systeme.de/?page_id=3005.

 ## Configuration

 ### plugin.yaml